Dementia due to metabolic causesChronic brain - metabolic; Mild cognitive - metabolic; MCI - metabolic

-Dementia is a loss of brain function over weeks, months, or years that occurs with certain diseases.
+Dementia is loss of brain function that occurs with certain diseases.

 Dementia due to metabolic causes is a loss of brain function that can occur with abnormal chemical processes in the body.
 If treated early, brain function can return to normal.
 Left untreated, permanent brain damage, such as dementia, can occur.

-Metabolic causes of dementia include:
+Possible metabolic causes of dementia include:

 - Heavy metal exposure, such as to lead, arsenic, mercury, or manganese